Evaluation and plan review

-Although it seems common practice amongst conservation organisations to fully review management plans every five years, there is a strong argument for limiting any changes to just those sections that absolutely need it.
-Indeed, it seems theoretically possible to separate plans into descriptions and evaluations, which remain almost static for long periods of time, and objectives and action plans which are reviewed at regular intervals.
+Although it is common practice amongst conservation organisations to fully review management plans every five or ten years, there is a strong argument for limiting any changes to just those sections that absolutely need it.
+Indeed, it seems theoretically possible to separate plans into descriptions and evaluations, which could be relatively static for long periods of time, and objectives and action plans which are reviewed at regular intervals.

-The site description may not need any changes, or just minimal updating.
+The site description may not need any changes, but if relevant new information has become available it should be added.

 Unless the vision has proved to be misguided, it's good practice to leave it as it is.

-Clearly, the action plan will need revision, although resource requirements can be refined if records have been kept of financial and time inputs to achieve the previous version of the plan.
+The action plan will need revision, based on the results of monitoring of the results of management undertaken in the previous years.
+Resource requirements can be refined if records have been kept of financial and time inputs to achieve the objectives.

 Links to additional information